aredn/documentation/arednGettingStarted/installing_firmware.rst

   2. Copy the ``recovery.bin`` firmware image into the ``files`` folder under the *Tiny PXE* server directory location.

-  3. Start the *Tiny PXE* server exe and select your Ethernet interface IP from the dropdown list called ``Option 54 [DHCP Server]``, making sure to check the ``Bind IP`` checkbox.
+  3. Start the *Tiny PXE* server exe and select your computer's Ethernet IP address from the dropdown list called ``Option 54 [DHCP Server]``, making sure to check the ``Bind IP`` checkbox.
 Under the "Boot File" section, enter ``recovery.bin`` into the the *Filename* field, and uncheck the checkbox for "Filename if user-class = gPXE or iPXE".
 Click the *Online* button at the top of the *Tiny PXE* window.

   .. image:: _images/tiny-pxe-tpl.png
     :alt: Tiny PXE Display for TP_LINK